 In addition to his composing career, Harrison has worked extensively as a songwriter and a musical director.
 He was the musical director, guitarist and pianist for a production of Green Day’s American Idiot: The Musical in North Hollywood, a USA tour with Damian McGinty (Glee) and a tour of China with Nashville-based country singer Jackson Wells.
 Harrison co-wrote two original songs with McGinty on his #2 Billboard Holiday album This Christmas Time.

-Harrison is a Senior Lecturer in Composition for Screen and Music Theory at the Academy of Contemporary Music in London part-time and is currently reading for a DMus in Composition for Screen at The Royal College of Music.
+Harrison is a former Senior Lecturer in Composition for Screen and Music Theory at the Academy of Contemporary Music and is currently Lecturer in Composition for Screen at BIMM University London.
 He is an active voting member and judge for the Academy of Television Arts and Sciences (EMMYs), a professional member of BAFTA Los Angeles and the former chair of the music judging committee for the ASIFA Hollywood Annie Awards.
 He holds an MMus in Composition with Distinction from King's College London and is Fellow of the London College of Music (Composition).
 His book How to Become a Film Composer was published globally by Centerstream and Hal Leonard in 2018.